Checking in assistive personnel

 -

 Ask the assistive person to complete and sign the appropriate log sheet.
-Compare the signatures on the log sheet and on the attendance record with the signature on the ID.
-All signatures must match.

 At PVTCs, assistive personnel must sign the Test Center Log Sheet.
 At PVTC Selects, assistive personnel must sign the Site Visitor Log Sheet.
-Printable versions of the Test Center Log Sheet and Site Visitor Log Sheet are located in the Resources application in the Connect portal.
+Printable versions of the Test Center Log Sheet and Site Visitor Log Sheet are available in the Resources application in the Connect portal.

 After checking the signatures, return the ID to the assistive person.
-Instruct him or her to hold onto the ID since it is needed for signing in and out of the testing room.
-Return the attendance record to the assistive person.
-Ask the assistive person to provide it to the proctor when signing in to the testing room.
+Instruct the assistive person to keep the ID with them because it is needed for signing in and out of the testing room.

 -